rgovil17/COVID-19-Detector/README.md

 <img src="/src/img2.png" width=50% alt="Result">

 ### Why this model is not reliable?
-Although the model shows almost 97% accuracy on the validation dataset, yet it is not reliable (yet?) because
+Although the model shows almost 97% accuracy on the validation dataset, it cannot be considered reliable (yet?) because
  - The dataset is very small (Only 224 images for training)
  - We need an expert radiologist's supervision to evaluate our model